 So, what does the schedule entail?

-Take a look at our summer schedule below.
-As you can see, I’ve divided the schedule into three parts: mornings, afternoons, and evenings.
+I’ve divided the schedule into three parts: mornings, afternoons, and evenings.
 This method produces a flexible yet effective routine that our children can easily understand and follow.

 Three things are required in the morning before my boys are allowed to enjoy afternoon screen time; reading fluency practice, math fluency practice, and their chore checklist.
 Putting requirements in place is a great way to monitor screen time without becoming the bad guy who barks orders.
 I also included a list of suggestions should they complete all their tasks early.
 Read below for more details on each requirement.